Licensing of houses in multiple occupation (HMOs)

 - HMO licence application guidance notes (145KB PDF file)

-Please contact Waltham Forest Direct and ask for the HMO team.
+Please contact Waltham Forest Direct and ask for the Housing Standards team.

 You may appeal to a residential property tribunal.